seandenigris/XML-Parser/repository/XML-Parser.package/XMLStandardFileStreamReadStreamFactory.class/README.md

 A StandardFileStream read stream factory.
-This stream is preferred for Pharo/Squeak because it does no decoding so XMLParser can do its own.
+This stream is preferred for Squeak/Pharo because it does no decoding and returns byte characters, so XMLParser can do its own decoding.